 The mission of Project Access NOW is to improve the health of our community by creating access to care and services for those most in need.

 We support outcome-focused, comprehensive, community-wide solutions strategically tailored to meet the changing needs of our community.
 As we continue with our core work of connecting low-income uninsured people to donated healthcare services, our focus has expanded to include innovative initiatives and partnerships that go beyond simple healthcare to also address the social determinants of health.

-Project Access NOW continues to works with all of the hospital systems and most of the major specialty and multi-specialty clinics in the Portland Metro area to provide donated care to those who remain uninsured and who meet specific income guidelines.
+Project Access NOW continues to work with all of the hospital systems and most of the major specialty and multi-specialty clinics in the Portland metropolitan area to provide donated care to those who remain uninsured and who meet specific income guidelines.

-Many times, when low-income people are discharged from a hospital stay or emergency room visit, they face barriers that stand in the way of their recovery.
-With the C3 Community Assistance Program, we support discharge planners, social workers, and care managers as they work to connect low-income patients to the resources they need for a safe discharge.
-These resources include things like transportation, temporary housing, and medical assistance.
+The C3 Community Assistance Program supports discharge planners, social workers, and care managers as they work to connect low-income patients to the resources they need for a safe discharge, including transportation, temporary housing, and medical assistance.

-The Community Pathways Network is a national model that focuses on finding those in need, supporting their successful connection to care and services, then measuring the results of those efforts.
-Successful implementation of this approach means that people receive the care and services they need to be healthy in a way that is trauma informed, culturally specific, effective, and efficient.
-This approach has demonstrated improved health outcomes and reduced costs.
-We are implementing this model in partnership with social service and health care entities across the metro region.
-This networked approach allows us to address the social determinants of health in coordination with the health care delivery system.
+The Community Pathways Network (CPN) is composed of a variety of Community-Based Organizations in Multnomah County and based on a national model that focuses on finding those in need, supporting their successful connection to care and services, then measuring the results of those efforts.
+Successful implementation of this approach means that people receive the care and services they need to be healthy in a way that is trauma informed, culturally specific & responsive, effective, and efficient.
+Over time, CPN will be able to function as a Cross-sector Navigation Network that truly puts families at the center of the work being done in support of them.